Deodat del Monte: Life

-Del Monte married Geertruyt vanden Berghe on 26 October 1614.
+Del Monte married Geertruyt (Gertrudis) van den Berghe on 26 October 1614.
 The couple had three sons.
-The early biographer Cornelis de Bie asserts in his Het Gulden Cabinet of 1662 that del Monte was in the service of Wolfgang Wilhelm, Count Palatine of Neuburg for some time.
-Some historians place this period of service in the 1610s but this is unlikely since during this time there are ample records of del Monte's presence in Antwerp.
+The family remained close to the Rubens family.
+Rubens' first wife was the godmother of del Monte's youngest son.
+Del Monte bought on 31 March 1620 a house called De Roosen Hoed (now on Prinsstraat 2) which remained his Antwerp residence until his death.
+The early biographer Cornelis de Bie asserts in his book Het Gulden Cabinet published in 1662 that del Monte was in the service of Wolfgang Wilhelm, Count Palatine of Neuburg for some time.
+Some historians place this period of service in the 1610s.
+This is unlikely since during this time there are ample records of del Monte's presence in Antwerp.
 It is, however, likely that del Monte was in Wolfgang Wilhelm's service since the Count Palatine knighted him in 1626 and allowed him to have a coat-of-arms.

-It is further believed that he entered the service of the then governors of the Southern Netherlands, the Archdukes Albert and Isabella.
+It is further believed that he entered the service of the then governors of the Spanish Netherlands, the Archdukes Albert and Isabella.
 He also worked as an architect and military engineer for King Philip III of Spain.
 The King granted him several privileges that were threatened in his later years.
 Cornelis de Bie alleged that the king's son Philip IV of Spain intervened on Del Monte's behalf with his brother Cardinal-Infante Ferdinand of Austria, who at the time was the governor of the Habsburg Netherlands, and his privileges were restored.

 In his later years del Monte's financial situation deteriorated, probably because he was no longer able to work due to illness.
-He died in 1644, having long predicted from the stars that he would die in his 63rd year.
+He died in November 1644 and buried on 27 November 1644 in the Saint James Church in Antwerp.
+According to Cornelis de Bie he had long predicted from the stars that he would die in his 63rd year, a feat he was likely held to be capable of since he was an astronomer.

 Del Monte's pupils included Boudewyn Claessen (1610), Thomas Morren (1610), Thomas van Bemelen (1621–22), Jakus Adriaenssen (1622–23), van den Berch (1623–24) and Martin Goes (1625–26).

 Work

 There is little information about del Monte's painterly oeuvre as only a few signed works have survived.
 He worked in de genres of history painting and portrait painting.
 In 1610 he made an altarpiece for the St Benedict church of Mortsel, which is lost.
 In 1614 he painted a Transfiguration for the Antwerp Cathedral which is now in the Royal Museum of Fine Arts Antwerp.
 There is a signed The Descent from the Cross (1623) in the Onze-Lieve-Vrouw Hemelvaart Church in Munsterbilzen.
 These works show the classical plasticity that characterise the works that Rubens painted between 1612 and 1618.

-An Adoration of the Magi (Royal Museum of Fine Arts Antwerp) has been attributed to del Monte.
-This work is of much higher quality than the signed works of del Monte.
-It possibly helps explain why he was so highly regarded in his time and why the early artist biographer Cornelis de Bie dedicated more space to del Monte than to Jacob Jordaens and Anthony van Dyck.
+An Adoration of the Magi and a Transfiguration in the collection of the (Royal Museum of Fine Arts Antwerp) formerly attributed to del Monte appear to have been re-attributed to Artus Wolffort, another Antwerp artist in the Rubens circle.